 Thus, by these rituals that were rich in imagery, the bridegroom and bride entered into the eternal covenant of marriage.
 When the ceremony was complete, the only question that remained was would the rituals that represented the marriage covenant translate into life-long acts of devotion and consecration?
 That is, would the couple’s covenant become royal by their subsequent loyalty, patience, sacrifice and love?
 Or would the Covenant remain a set of symbols and a piece of paper upon which promises had been made but never enacted?

-In the next segment [Part 2] of this series, we will examine the beautiful rites that were associated with the Jewish custom of betrothal that initiated the marriage and preceded the wedding–all of which point to the New and Everlasting Covenant.
+In the next segment of this four-part series, we will examine the beautiful rites that were associated with the Jewish custom of betrothal that initiated the marriage and preceded the wedding–all of which point to the New and Everlasting Covenant.

 JourneyDoctrineOfChrist.org is based on complimentary, online Study Guides to help you learn, believe, live and teach the Doctrine of Christ.
 The Study Guides invite any and all to see and know this truth for themselves that the Savior, Jesus Christ, has in fact introduced His doctrine and He personally invites all to literally receive Him while in the flesh (mortality).